linuxserver-labs/docker-omada-controller/README.md

 Access the webui at `<your-ip>:8088`, for more information check out [omada-controller](https://www.tp-link.com/uk/support/download/omada-software-controller/).

+### Upgrades from v4 -> v5

+**Due to breaking changes it is necessary to take a backup of your v4 install, spin up a clean v5 container and then restore the backup.**

 ## Usage

 Here are some example snippets to help you get started creating a container.